yucho147/cv/content/authors/admin/_index.md

 ## About Me

-My research was a particle physics phenomenology.
-Of course, I am interested in data science and particle physics, but recently I also interest in the use of data in the space exploration industry.
+My research was in particle physics phenomenology.
+Of course, I am interested in both data science and particle physics, but recently, I have also become interested in the use of data in the space exploration industry.